karlyndiary/DA-Cheatsheet/Tableau/[16] Charts.md

 - 100% Stacked Bar Chart: Same as a stacked bar chart.
 Head over to sales in the rows -> Right-click -> Quick Table Calculation -> Percent of Total -> Right-click -> Edit Table Calculation -> Specific Dimension -> Remove the dimension that is not related to the bar chart in terms of making it a stacked bar chart.
 - Multiple Small Bar Chart: Add country to the column.
 Add category and sales to the row.
 Add the order date to the column and convert it to month.
 Add country to colour.
 - Bar in Bar Chart: Add sales and quantity to columns and make it dual axes.
 Add sub-category to rows.
 Head to the quantity marks pane and make the size of the bar chart smaller.
+- Barcode Chart: Add sales to the columns and sub-category to the rows.
+Bring in a high-cardinality dimension like product name to details.

+- Line Chart